JoanCharmant/quill-blender/docs/quill-export.md

 ¹ Blender loads the exported FBX and creates one mesh per drawing but doesn't animate the visibility so all the frames are visible at the same time.

+² If the Keymesh add-on is installed paint layers will be loaded as animated Keymesh objects.

-² Looping can be done by animating the frame number with a driver.
+³ Looping can be done by animating the frame number with a driver.

 To work with the features that are not supported you need to bake the animation to a new paint layer in Quill.

 ## Material Per Layer (Only for FBX)

-If this option is checked Quill creates a material slot for each layer.
+If this option is checked in the Quill exporter it creates a separate material slot for each layer.

 The add-on doesn't have this option and always creates a single material for all layers.